+- •The subject keeps in view the students from vernacular medium institutions - •The Subject offers an in depth analysis of vocabulary building and sentence structure - •To get the students acquainted with the lab and make them workout exercises for each unit

+Functional Grammar

-Objectives (PEOs) s in view the students from vernacular medium institutions s an in depth analysis of vocabulary building and sentence ts acquainted with the lab and make them workout A(a).
-Recognition of Parts of Speech - Articles (b).
-Verb forms -Usage of Tenses -Conditional Sentences B.(a)Identifying and Interchange of Sentences (Simple, Complex and Compound) (Active and Passive voice) (b)Use of Prepositions and Prepositional Phrases - Correction of Sentences A(a).Use the given Idioms and Phrases in your own Sentences (b).One Word Substitutes - Recognition and Usage B(a).
-Synonyms - Recognition and Usage Antonyms - Recognition and Usage-Words often confused (b).Expansion of Proverb /Sayings : A. Passage for Reading Comprehension B. Non-Verbal Communication Description of a given Picture/Symbols : A. Write a Paragraph using the given Words/Phrases Summarizing /Precise Writing- Essay Writing on Topics of Social relevance B. Letter Writing (Informal & Formal)
+- A (a) Recognition of Parts of Speech Articles - (b) Verb forms -Usage of Tenses -Conditional Sentences - B. (a) Identifying and Interchange of Sentences (Simple, Complex and Compound) (Active and Passive voice) - (b) Use of Prepositions and Prepositional Phrases Correction of Sentences

+Vocabulary Usage

+- A (a) Use the given Idioms and Phrases in your own Sentences - (b) One Word Substitutes Recognition and Usage - B (a) Synonyms Recognition and Usage Antonyms Recognition and Usage-Words often confused - (b) Expansion of Proverb / Sayings

+Reading Comprehension

+- A. Passage for Reading Comprehension - B. Non-Verbal Communication Description of a given Picture/Symbols

+Composition

+- A. Write a Paragraph using the given Words/Phrases Summarizing /Precise Writing- Essay Writing on Topics of Social relevance - B. Letter Writing (Informal & Formal)

-- > Acquaints knowledge of basic functional and structural grammar vocabulary - > Gets acquainted with drafting letters and writing reports
+• Gets acquainted with drafting letters and writing reports

-- > The ethics of the family-Cambridge Scholars publishing (2010). - Student Values as Educational Objectives- (1966)-Purdue University Press- Issue 124. - Healthy Life Style (e-book) Springer Publishers - Values At Work (2002), Cornell University Press - > Social Ethics and Social Duties Publisher: Book on Demand Ltd
+- The ethics of the family-Cambridge Scholars publishing (2010). - Student Values as Educational Objectives- (1966)-Purdue University Press- Issue 124. - Healthy Life Style (e-book) Springer Publishers - Values At Work (2002), Cornell University Press - Social Ethics and Social Duties Publisher: Book on Demand Ltd - J. Mercy Vijetha, English Proficiency Course, Spectrum Educational Books, Hyderabad